BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique silver.

 Think carefully before removing tarnish from your silver.

-Remember that retaining a degree of tarnish can add character and definition to a piece.
+Retaining a degree of tarnish can add character and definition to a piece.

 Try testing on the underside of an item to see if you like the results, before using on visible surfaces.

 Finally, be aware that silver dips are abrasive and can permanently damage antique silver items.

 Silver gilt can also be susceptible to tarnish, which builds up on the surface through tiny weaknesses in the gilding.

 Exercise extreme care when cleaning sivler gilt, as thin layers can easily be polished away.

 For best results, consult a BADA specialist, who will be happy to recommend an experienced restorer.

 To preserve the polish on domestic silver, wrap it in dry, acid-free tissue paper.